 FROM THE CHERRY TO THE GREEN COFFEE

 There are three methods used to transform the coffee cherries into beans and these have a direct impact on the cost and quality of a coffee.
-The methods involve removing the waste from the crop and removing the layers of the cherry to reveal the bean.
-This is how the green coffee is obtained, which is the generic term given to coffee after it is processed and before it is roasted.
+The methods involve removing the waste from the crop and stripping the layers of the cherry to reveal the bean.
+This is how we obtain the green coffee, which is the generic term given to coffee after it is processed and before it is roasted.
 The wet method favoured by Nespresso, which requires more investment and care, results in coffee with a more complex aromatic profile.

-• The beans are submerged in a water bath for 16 to 36 hours until they have expanded and softened.
+• The beans are submerged in a water bath for 16 to 36 hours until they have swelled and softened.

 • A machine separates the bean from the pulp using friction.

 • The beans are placed into concrete water tanks to ferment for up to 36 hours.
 The fermentation process breaks down any viscous substances remaining on the beans after depulping.

 • The coffee beans are forced against a water current to free them from any remaining pulp or impurities.
 The ripest beans are the heaviest.
 They sink to the bottom of the water tanks where they can be collected easily by the sorters.